 Jacamar Naturalist Tours also includes lunch and a short sugar cane presentation in their tour.
 You’ll have a traditional Costa Rica lunch on their property and they will show you how they process sugar cane.
 You’ll also get to try your hand at making sugar cane juice and sampling it.

 La Fortuna Rafting Tour Discount

-We have a 10% discount with Jacamar Naturalist Tours for the Balsa River rafting tour.
-Get 10% for groups 1-4 people and 15% for groups of 5 or more.
-Click below to get it!
+We have a 7% discount with Jacamar Naturalist Tours for the Balsa River rafting tour, click the link to get it!

 Information about the Balsa River Rafting Tour